What is the size of a Bald Eagle nest?

 Who builds the nest?
 The male or the female?

 Both are involved.
 Both eagles find nesting material—grasses, sticks, branches—and bring them into the nest.
 Both eagles move the sticks around; sometimes both have the same branch in their beaks at the same time and walk around the nest with the stick.
 One eagle may place a stick in one place, only to have the other eagle move it to another place—and this can happen multiple times!

 Prior to the female laying eggs, the male and female will gather lots of soft nesting material—grasses, Spanish moss, whatever is available, and build a ‘bowl’ or ‘cup’ inside the larger nest.
 This bowl/cup will be the area into which the eggs are laid, providing them with a soft cushion.
 After the eaglets have hatched, the sides of the bowl/cup will help keep them in one place where the parents can shelter them more easily.

-why do Bald Eagles bring springs of greenery to their nests throughout spring and summer?
+Why do Bald Eagles bring greenery to their nests throughout spring and summer?

 Although no one knows for sure, some ideas by scientists are:

 - these may serve as an insect repellent

 - may be a clear signal to other eagles that this nest is well-tended so they better keep away.

 - may help to keep the nest clean.